 Testosterone therapy is often the first line of defense for men with low testosterone.
 Men can also counteract the effects of low testosterone levels by losing weight and remaining physically active.
 Medications for erectile dysfunction and to help with sleep disturbances may also be beneficial, depending on the situation.

-If you’ve experienced signs of low testosterone, talk with our doctor at ProMD Health, with offices in Washington, DC, Annapolis, and Baltimore.
-Dr. Gavrila can recommend the best course of treatment.
+If you’ve experienced signs of low testosterone, talk with our doctor at ProMD Health, with offices in Arlington, Annapolis, and Baltimore.
+Dr. Gavrila can recommend the best course of low testosterone treatment.
 Life is too short to go about your days dealing with the troubling symptoms of low testosterone.
 Contact us today to schedule a consultation and get started.